 Before you disturb your project site, take pictures and video footage.
 Document all pre-construction conditions, such as the following:

 - Trees and plants

-- Existing electric, gas, and water infrastructure
+- Electric, gas, and water infrastructure

 - Structures and foundations

 Just as important, your captured media will help you troubleshoot problems.
 I compare it to opening up an electronic device.
-Inside a device, everything looks straightforward when you first open it.
+Inside the device, everything looks straightforward when you first open it.
 But once you start rearranging parts, everything all of a sudden looks so different.
 You then forget how to reassemble the device, but with photos, it’d be a cinch.